-'What providers are now finding is, where they're wanting to employ more staff, they're struggling to either get the quality of staff So they're having less people apply for jobs, and the quality and level of applicants that they're getting is not enough and is very poor quality.'
-LA representative, early years team anybody who wants to work in Early Years and childcare now.'
+'What providers are now finding is, where they're wanting to employ more staff, they're struggling to either get the quality of staff .....
+So they're having less people apply for jobs, and the quality and level of applicants that they're getting is not enough and is very poor quality.'
 LA representative, early years team

 'I think it's becoming a real issue in Early Years.
 I was asked yesterday ... is it about finding suitable well qualified experienced people?
-No, it's about finding
+No, it's about finding anybody who wants to work in Early Years and childcare now.'
+LA representative, early years team